MS in Laboratory Medicine

 DLMP combines the sophisticated testing and informatics capabilities of fully accredited clinical laboratories with the resources of an academic institution in its delivery of clinical and anatomical pathology services.
-Within the field of Laboratory Medicine itself, there are several pathways that a MS student, particularly a student with a Medical Laboratory Science (MLS) undergraduate degree, might identify as an area for further education and training while in the MS program.
+The DLMP MS program admits students with undergraduate Bachelor of Science (BS) or in some cases, Bachelor of Arts degrees if basic science courses have been completed.
+The MS program serves students with BS degrees in Medical Laboratory Science (MLS) and also students with standard BS degrees in a biological field such as Biology, Biochemistry, etc. Within the field of Laboratory Medicine itself, there are several pathways that a MS student, particularly a student with an MLS undergraduate degree, might identify as an area for further education and training while in the MS program.
 In these instances, the MS student may seek to identify a pathway (and thesis mentor) in the first two quarters of the program.
 Selection of a specific pathway helps focus the student in a specialty area.
 The following six pathways are available for in-depth study:

 - Blood Bank/Transfusion Service

 Pathway focus is optional and dependent on what the student wants to accomplish in the MS Program.
 In addition to these pathways, many DLMP faculty have active, funded research programs on infectious, neurodegenerative, gastrointestinal, and renal and genetic diseases, including cancer.
 Thus, for some MS students, for example those with standard BS degrees, their area of focus might align with these research areas and faculty mentors.
 Faculty members and their research interests can be found on the DLMP Faculty page.